Master of Education in Moderate Disabilities Online

 You will learn to cultivate the literacy development and communication skills of those with exceptionalities, helping them to live enriched, successful lives.
 Your value as an educator will increase with your ability to integrate theoretical frameworks and develop special education services and outcomes for individuals with exceptionalities and their families.

-With an initial teaching license in Massachusetts, you may use this degree to self-petition for professional licensure in Massachusetts.
+With an initial teaching license in Massachusetts, you may use this online education degree in the field of special education to self-petition for professional licensure in Massachusetts.
 Neither a teaching degree nor teaching experience is required if you are not planning to petition for licensure.
 Students entering this program, however, should have some work experience in formal or informal learning environments.
-This degree is also helpful for parents and community health workers engaged with special education.
+This master's degree is also helpful for parents and community health workers engaged with special education.

 Worcester State University is accredited by the New England Commission of Higher Education.